 CO No. Course Outcomes Bloom's

 Taxonomy Level

 CO1 Become familiar with the architecture and Instruction set of Intel 4

 8085 microprocessor.

 CO2 Expose students to the operation of typical 8085 microprocessor 3

 trainer kit.

 CO3 Provide practical hands-on experience with Assembly Language 5

 Programming.

-CO4 Develop and test assembly language programs to use instructions 6
+CO4 Develop and test assembly language programs to use instructions of 6

-of 8085 and get familiarized with interfacing of various peripheral
+8085 and get familiarized with interfacing of various peripheral

 devices with 8085 using 8279 chip.

 S. No. Particulars 1 Develop a program to add two double byte numbers.
 1 Develop a subroutine to add two floating point quantities.
 2 Develop program to multiply two single byte unsigned numbers, giving a 16 bit 2 product.
 3 Develop a subroutine which will multiply two positive floating point numbers.
-4 Write a program to divide a 4 byte number by another 4 byte number.
-Write a program to divide an 8 bit number by another 8 bit number up to a fractional 5 quotient of 16 bit.
-6 Write a program for adding first N natural numbers and store the results in memory O location X. 7 Write a program which decrements a hex number stored in register C. The Program / should half when the program register reads zero.
+4 Write a program to divide a 4 byte number by another 4 byte number. ~ Write a program to divide an 8 bit number by another 8 bit number up to a fractional 5 quotient of 16 bit.
+6 Write a program for adding first N natural numbers and store the results in memory 0 location X. 7 Write a program which decrements a hex number stored in register C. The Program / should half when the program register reads zero.
 8 To find the factorial of a given number and searching the smallest number in a given 0 array in 8085 microprocessors.

-9 Write a program to introduce a time delay of 100 ms using this program as a submouting display numbers from 01H to 0AH with the shave calculated time delay subroutine display numbers from 01H to OAH with the above calculated time delay between every two numbers.
-10 N hex numbers are stored at consecutive memory locations starting from X. Find the 10 largest number and store it at location Y. Interface a display circuit with the microprocessor either directly with the bus or by 11 using I/O ports.
+Write a program to introduce a time delay of 100 ms using this program as a subroutine 9 display numbers from 01H to OAH with the above calculated time delay between every two numbers.
+10 N hex numbers are stored at consecutive memory locations starting from X. Find the 10 largest number and store it at location Y. 11 Interface a display circuit with the microprocessor either directly with the bus or by 11 using I/O ports.
 Write a program by which the data stored in a RAM table is displayed.
-12 Design and interface a circuit to read data from an A/D converter, using the 8255 A 12 in the memory mapped I/O. Design and interface a circuit to convert digital data into Analog signal using the 12 8255 A in the memory mapped I/O. 13 Interface a keyboard with the microprocessor using 8279 chip and transfer the output to the printer.
-1.4 Design a circuit to interface a memory chip with a microprocessor with a given 14 memory map.
+12 Design and interface a circuit to read data from an A/D converter, using the 8255 A in 12 the memory mapped I/O. Design and interface a circuit to convert digital data into Analog signal using the 8255 12 A in the memory mapped I/O. 15 Interface a keyboard with the microprocessor using 8279 chip and transfer the output to the printer.
+14 Design a circuit to interface a memory chip with a microprocessor with a given 14 memory map.
 15 Interfacing 8051 with seven segment display.